pbanos/botanic/README.md

 ## State and roadmap

-The project is curently very unstable and specifically the APIs exposed by the botanic and bio libraries are expected to change.
+The project is curently unstable and APIs and tool commands may suffer some changes.

-These are the items planned for future development of the botanic toolf and libraries:
+These are the items planned for future development of the botanic tool and libraries:

+- Use [dep](https://github.com/golang/dep) to manage dependencies
-- Cache count and entropy of a set
+- Implement multi-process distributed growing of a tree
-- Refactor tree into a collection of nodes
-  * Refactor tree serialization to use an io.Writer and avoid whole in-memory keeping of the serialized tree
-  * Replace collection of tree nodes with a tree node store interface and develop an in-memory implementation
-    * Develop an etcd-backed tree node store implementation
+- Develop an etcd-backed tree node store implementation
-      * Implement multi-process distributed growing of a tree
 - Implement other DB adaptors for sets:
   * MySQL
   * MongoDB